javmah/automail/README.txt

 = v1.0.0-beta.1 (31 October, 2021)  =
 * Initial Release version.
-* All default and third-party platform included.
+* All default and third-party platforms included.
-* Provision for more platform.
+*  Provision for more platforms.